mecid/mecid.github.io/_posts/2022-11-02-window-management-in-swiftui.md

 }
 ```

+> To learn more about scenes in SwiftUI, take a look at my dedicated ["Managing scenes in SwiftUI"](/2020/08/26/managing-scenes-in-swiftui/) post.

 #### Window group
 Another addition to the scene API is the new overload of the *WindowGroup* scene type allowing us to register a window group displaying items by identifier.